-17.1.6 The Examination Board is called to a special meeting in case there are exceptional individual circumstances for a student who does not comply with the predetermined rules to succeed.
-Exceptional individual circumstances could be study-related or personal.
-Without prejudice to the stipulations in article 17.1.1 and 17.1.2 the examination board may declare a student who does not comply with the predetermined rules successful if it can motivate that the general objectives of the programme have been achieved.
+17.1.6 The Examination Board is called to a special meeting at the initiative of the chairperson in case there are exceptional individual circumstances for a student who does not comply with the predetermined rules to succeed.
+Exceptional individual circumstances are personal or family related and not only study-related.
+Without prejudice to the stipulations in article 17.1.1 and 17.1.2 the examination board may declare a student who does not comply with the predetermined rules of the programme have been achieved.